djuseeq/Ch376msc/README.md

 	 // Read text until reach the terminator character, rest is same as readFile readFileUntil(terminator, buffer, length);//returns boolean true if the given buffer
-                    //is full and not reached the terminator character
+	                                    //      is full and not reached the terminator character

 	 //Same as readFile except the buffer type is byte(uint8) array and not added terminating 0 char readRaw(buffer, length);// buffer - byte array, buffer size

 	 //Read, extract numbers of txt file, read until reach EOF (see getEOF()) readLong(terminator);//returns long value,terminator char is optional, default char is '\n' readULong(terminator);//returns unsigned long value,terminator char is optional, default char is '\n' readDouble(terminator);//returns double value,terminator char is optional, default char is '\n'

 	 //Write, construct string of number and write on the storage(byte, int, u int, long, u long, double) writeNum(number);// write the given number
 	writeNumln(number);// write the given number in new line

 	 //Write one character on the storage
 	writeChar(char);// e.g. new line character '\n' or comma ',' to

 	 // repeatedly call this function to write data to the drive until there is no more data for write or the return value is FALSE writeFile(buffer, length);// buffer - char array, string size in the buffer